 In 2017, Dr. Kirk Walters, who had previously served as Missions and Administrative Pastor at North (2006-2011), and his wife Laura returned to serve as senior pastors of this century-old community.
 Together, they take their place in a long line of pastors who have diligently, humbly, and faithfully served this ministry and, by the Spirit’s leading, continue the loving and obedient tradition of this church body.

 We believe that the greatest years of Mount Paran North’s ministry are yet to come!
-Join us as we take exciting new steps in helping people live a Christ-centered life, especially those disconnected from Christ.
+Join us as we take exciting new steps in helping people live a Christ-centered life.

 Learn more about the church, its beliefs, vision, and community connection opportunities through a two-part Sunday morning class.